marifdemirtas/pfp-ebooks/_sources/plan2.rst

     :click-incorrect:import requests:endclick:

     # Get a soup from a URL
-    :click-incorrect:url =:endclick: :click-correct:'https://en.wikipedia.org/wiki/University_of_Michigan':endclick:
+    :click-incorrect:url =:endclick: :click-correct:'https://cottageinn.com/pick-a-location/':endclick:
     :click-incorrect:r = requests.get(url):endclick:
     :click-incorrect:soup = BeautifulSoup(r.content)::endclick:

 .. fillintheblank:: plan2_fill

-   Fill in the plan in order to get a soup from the Cottage Inn website.
+   Fill in the plan in order to get a soup from the University of Michigan wikipedia page.

    ``# Load libraries for web scraping``